eyadgaran/SimpleML/docs/source/index.rst

 - Avoid vendor lockin - fully open source codebase, compatible with any cloud infrastructure and algorithm backend.
 - Drop in replacement for most workflows
-- Can still deploy your models on-prem without changing your application
+- Can still deploy models on-prem without changing the application

 Supported Frameworks